Our Top 22 Tips for Effective E-commerce in Ireland.

 8: Social proof – encourage customer reviews.

-Customer reviews are a powerful tool to encourage visitors to make a purchase on your eCommerce platform, if other people had a good experience this decreases the risk for the potential customer.
+Customer reviews are a powerful tool to encourage visitors to purchase on your eCommerce platform, if other people had a good experience this decreases the risk for the potential customer.

 Have a feature installed for customer reviews and encourage people who have already bought to leave a review, you can do this via email.